-Winter is on its way; the nights are drawing in and the festive season is looming large, but first there’s the little matter of Halloween – and children love it.
+Winter is on its way; the nights are drawing in and the festive season is looming large, but first there’s the little matter of Halloween.

 It is now a night of ghoulish mischief, costumes and of course, trick-or-treating.

-If you’ve got younger children, grandchildren or are simply young at heart – you need to embrace the spooky season and plan some ghostly fun.
-From classic pumpkin carving to telling ghost stories – here’s our top Halloween activities…
+If you’ve got younger children, grandchildren or are simply young at heart – here’s how to embrace the spooky season and plan some ghostly fun – from classic pumpkin carving to telling ghost stories

-For a lot of us, Halloween is all about the sweets and going from door-to-door on the hunt for goodies.
-You’ll love seeing the joy in their faces – and If you have a sweet-tooth, you can always teach them a lesson about sharing.
+For many, Halloween is all about the sweets and going from door-to-door on the hunt for goodies.
+You’ll love seeing the joy in their faces – and if you have a sweet-tooth, you can always teach them a lesson about sharing.

-If you have grandchildren or children that are into crafts which, let’s be honest most are, then there are plenty of fun crafts to do over Halloween.
-You can create willow lanterns to decorate your outdoor spaces, or make monster bookmarks – Country Living Magazine has some great ideas for Halloween crafts.
+If you have grandchildren or children that are into crafts which, then there are plenty of fun crafts to do over Halloween.
+You can create willow lanterns to decorate your outdoor spaces, or make monster bookmarks Country Living Magazine has some great ideas for Halloween crafts.

 If you are planning to trick-or-treat or go to a party, you will all need a great costume.
 Sure, you can buy one but where’s the fun in that?

-It can be as simple as wrapping them in toilet paper to turn them into a mummy, or getting creative with a bed sheet to get a Scooby-Doo like ghost.
+It can be as simple as wrapping them in toilet paper to turn them into a mummy or getting creative with a bed sheet to create a ghost.

-Whatever you do, get creative and get the kids involved, it’s the perfect opportunity for a bit of fun DIY.
+Whatever you do, get the kids involved, it’s the perfect opportunity for a bit of fun DIY.

-If you really want to make sure your children get into character, then add a bit of face painting into the mix.
+If you really want to help your children get into character, then add a bit of face painting into the mix.

 Who doesn’t love a good ghost story?
 We all know at least one and Halloween is the best time to share it.
 Turn the lights off, gather everyone around and pass a torch between the story-tellers for frightfully good fun.